Ella Sheppard: Later tours

-Sheppard was with the Jubilee Singers when the group toured Europe, including performances for the British, Dutch and German monarchs.
+Sheppard was with the Jubilee Singers for both tours of Europe, including performances for the British, Dutch and German monarchs.
+They earned $120,000 from their first tour, which Fisk used to construct Jubilee Hall, named in their honor and one of the largest buildings in Nashville.
 Queen Victoria stated when she heard the group while Ella Sheppard served as their matriarch, "[The Fisk Jubilee Singers] sing so beautifully they must be from the Music City of the United States."
+Sheppard wrote that the British were "so stupid or ignorant" about black people and Americans, but appreciated the praise of a reverend in Berlin and the enthusiasm of the Crown Prince in Pottsdam.